FatBeatBoxFan/AH-Flipper/README.md

 # Hypixel Auction House Flipper

 # Changes
+- Made auction command copyable in a single click
 - Uses a different and more accurate JSON for retrieving average auction prices
 - Added the average price to message description
 - Add minAvgProfit to config which allows for the user to set a minimum profit based on the average price